DanielGutmann/mltoolkit/mldp/README.md

 # Machine Learning Data Pipeline (MLDP) #

 This repository contains a module for **parallel**, **real-time data processing** for machine learning purposes.
-Essentially, it provides an infrastructure for efficient parallel data processing for models **development (training, testing)**, and **production**.
+Essentially, it provides an infrastructure for efficient parallel data processing for models development.
 A data pipeline can be understood as a sequence of computational steps that are applied to data-chunks that are read progressively (opposed to reading all data to the main memory at once), as shown below.
 The final output of the data pipeline are data-chunks (batches) in a desired format, which will depend on a model at hand.

 <img src="img/mldp.png"/>